PagerDuty/developer-docs/docs/app-integration-development/01-Overview.md

 > This section is intended for developers building an app with PagerDuty.
 For information on how to add or remove an existing app on your PagerDuty account, visit our [Knowledge Base](https://support.pagerduty.com/docs/apps)

 #### What is an app?
-An app is anything that works with PagerDuty or makes PagerDuty more useful.
+An app allows customers to set up other web-enabled businesses to work with PagerDuty or to make PagerDuty more useful.
 Apps can send data to PagerDuty or receive data from PagerDuty.

 #### What functionalities are available to apps?
 [See an overview of app functionality](../../docs/app-integration-development/04-App-Functionality.md)